ekonomia-tech/lending-subgraph-standard/README.md

 # Lending Protocol Subgraph Standard
 This repository contains a standard schema for lending protocols.

-# Types of Lending Protocols
+## Types of Lending Protocols
-The existing decentralized lending protocol all have slightly different twists to how lending works.
+The existing decentralized lending protocol all have slightly different implementations of lending protocols.
 A non-exhaustive list is provided below.

 - Aave & Comp - Pooled.
 Global risk.
 Multi-asset.
 Borrow assets that are deposited
 - Maker & Abracadabra - Collateralized Debt Positions (CDPs).
 Isolated.
 Borrow a single synthetic asset minted, such as DAI or MIM.